elizasj/TD-Orca-Ableton_Stereolux2023/README.md

 ## Touch Designer

+### Basics

 <details>
 <summary>TOPS</summary>

-_2D space.
+_Deals with 2D space.
 Each pixel has an x,y position and an RGBA value associated with it, every TOP has a resolution_<br />

 **RGBA**
 ![RGBA](/images/RGBA.png)